LeedsCodeDojo/ProjectEuler/Problems.md

 What is the largest prime factor of the number 600851475143?

 **Note:** I found this one much harder than the other ones in the first ten.
-Coming up with a list of prime numbers will be a problem.
-Brute forcing it doesn't work, so you need to use something like a [Sieve of Eratosthenes](http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
+Brute forcing it doesn't work, so you need to use something involving [Fermat's Factorisation](http://en.wikipedia.org/wiki/Fermat%27s_factorization_method) algorithm or similar - see the top answer to [this Stack Overflow question](http://stackoverflow.com/questions/23287/largest-prime-factor-of-a-number) for details..

 ### [Problem 4: Largest palindrome product](https://projecteuler.net/problem=4)